-That guidance includes advice on the qualifications and experience a person needs to carry out inspections – see particularly the boxed section (on page 2) called 'Criteria for appointing a suitable person to the role of inspector', which is reproduced below for ease of reference:
+That guidance includes advice on the qualifications and experience a person needs to carry out inspections – see particularly the boxed section (on p.
+2) called 'Criteria for appointing a suitable person to the role of inspector', which is reproduced below for ease of reference:

 Criteria for appointing a suitable person to the role of inspector